 - Some people may find the heel cup to be tight and rigid, which could cause heel pain

 You can get these shoes in leather or novelty leather and mesh.
 They only come in two colors, black and white, which may not be enough color choice for some.

-They look good but they’re also good for high arches.
-This footwear features a biomechanical orthotic footbed which enhances stability and keeps firm arch support.
-Flex grooves in the sole also help keep the gait in its natural position.
+They look good, but they’re also good for high arches.
+This footwear features a biomechanical orthotic footbed that enhances stability and keeps firm arch support.
+Flex grooves in the sole also help keep your gait in a natural position.

-The leather upper can also help provide some stiffness and stability to the shoe, although it can reduce the breathability and airflow through the shoe.
+The leather upper helps provide some stiffness and stability to the shoe, although it can reduce the breathability and airflow to an extent.
 A cushioned collar adds extra comfort.